EnterpriseWorks Programs and Services

 - The Summer Experience Day Camp

-EnterpriseWorks serves people with disABILITIES who are planning to start a business or strengthen an existing business, through a continued partnership with the Ohio Rehabilitation Services Commission (RSC).
+EnterpriseWorks serves people with disABILITIES who are planning to start a business or strengthen an existing business, through a continued partnership with Opportunities for Ohioans with Disabilities (formerly known as RSC).
 We help propsective entrepreneurs decide if self-employment is the right career decision and assist them in building their businesses step by step through a combination of individualized instruction and technical assistance.
 Enterprise Works guides individuals who are already self-employed in strengthening and expanding their businesses.
 Technology training services are an additional component of our microenterprise business training for people with disABILITIES.

 Benefits Analysis services assist consumers who are interested in determining how traditional employment or